Agoric/agoric-sdk/README.md

 ## How to use

 > Note: If you're writing an application, you probably don't want to use this package directly.
-You'll want to use the eventual-send `!` operator (infix bang) provided in [SES](https://github.com/Agoric/SES) or other platforms.
+You'll want to use the eventual-send `~.` operator (tildot) provided in [SES](https://github.com/Agoric/SES) or other platforms.

 The updated `EPromise` class can be used as described in `test/test.js`.